Destination West Virginia: The history and mystery of the Moundsville Penitentiary

 Marshall County, W.Va.
-(WTRF) — A prison isn’t the first place that comes to mind when you think vacation… but that may all change right now.
+(WTRF) — Prison isn’t the first place that comes to mind when you think vacation… but that may all change right now.

 From 1866 to 1995, near 2,000 prisoners were held inside the Pen’s walls at any given time.
 Now, thousands of people each summer venture to the Moundsville Penitentiary to meet the souls some say are still rumored inside.